Belmont-Data-Collaborative/bdaic-data-lake-explorer/docs/guides/AdminGuide.md

 # Data Lake Explorer - Administrator Guide

-This comprehensive guide covers all administrative functions for managing users, configuring access, monitoring performance, and maintaining the Data Lake Explorer system.
+This comprehensive guide covers all administrative functions for managing users, configuring access, monitoring performance, and maintaining the Data Lake Explorer system with the latest AI-powered features and enhanced security.

 ## Table of Contents